Maria Leijerstam: Sports

-White Ice Cycle
+2013 cycle to the South Pole (White Ice Cycle)

-At the end of 2013, Leijerstam gained a Guinness World Record in an expedition known as the White Ice Cycle, becoming the first person in the world to reach the South Pole by cycling.
-She also holds the record for the fastest trip from the edge of the Antarctic continent to the South Pole using purely muscle strength.
+At the end of 2013, Leijerstam gained a Guinness World Record in an expedition known as the White Ice Cycle, becoming the first person in the world to reach the South Pole by cycling from the edge of the Antarctic continent.
+She also set the new World Record for the fastest human powered coast to pole traverse, completing her journey in 10 days, 14 hours and 56 minutes.

 Leijerstam completed the almost-650 km route from the Ross Ice Shelf on the edge of the Antarctic to the South Pole in just over 10 days.
 During the trip, she followed the South Pole Traverse, which led her on a steep climb through the Transantarctic Mountains, over the 2941 m high Leverett Glacier and 500 km above the Antarctic plateau.
 Whilst riding, she fought against extreme cold, strong winds and snow drifts on the track.